 We knew that HDD has more storage capacity compared to SSD.
 So, for storing photos, videos, movies, documents, songs, software, etc, use a hard disk.
-There is no need or less need to access these files in speed.
+There is no need or less need to access these files at speed.

 Use SSD for Operating System installation.
 So that, you can experience the better performance of your PC.
 The software is installed on Local Disk C (by default).
 You can experience the speed while using them.

 There is no problem with a PC that is running without SSD or only HDD.
 You need to make a disk partition to allocate space for OS and for general use.
-But, the OS in an HDD makes your PC performance lag.
+But, the OS in an HDD makes your PC’s performance lag.
 And by this, I don’t recommend it.

 In another case, a PC full of SSD storage is highly acceptable.
 Because nobody wants a slow-performing PC.
 The dark side of using SSD storage only on your PC is, that you need to compromise the storage capacity.